 As with bacteria, a person can acquire parasites through unsanitary conditions.
 A person can become infected with G. lamblia or C. enteritis when their mouth directly or indirectly comes into contact with contaminated fecal matter.
 These parasites thrive in fresh, untreated water and in certain foods.

-In developed countries, hikers, backpackers, and campers are among the most likely groups to come in contact with G. lamblia.
-The parasites do not survive in chlorinated water.
+In developed countries, hikers, backpackers, and campers are among the

 Many medications can cause mild diarrhea, or loose stool.
 Occasionally, they can cause severe diarrhea.
 Some of these types of medications include: